rightscale-blueprints/linux_server/README.md

 ##Directories and files in this repository

 The root of the repository contains `Cheffile` and `Cheffile.lock` files from librarian.
-A shells cript, `update-metadata.sh` is provided to re-generate particular cookbooks `metadata.json` (such as upstream cookbooks that do not include a `metadata.json`).
+A shell script, `update-metadata.sh` is provided to re-generate particular cookbooks `metadata.json` (such as upstream cookbooks that do not include a `metadata.json`).

 	cookbooks/			Librarian stored (cached) upstream cookbooks from `Cheffile`. examples/			Examples folder for Chef, Chef Solo.